guide · dota 2 · rating

 How MMR Is Calculated in Dota 2

-How much MMR you gain for a win and lose for a defeat, why solo and party move rating differently, what the unified MMR since 2023 is and how the rating number turns into a medal.
+How much MMR you gain for a win and lose for a defeat, why a match brings anywhere from 10 to 40 MMR and low rating climbs faster than you'd expect, what the unified MMR since 2023 is and how the rating number turns into a medal.

 Unified MMR since 2023